 sudo cp ~/docker-machine /usr/local/bin/

 Go is an open source programming language that was used to write the Docker Machine driver for UpCloud.
-Download the appropriate Go package for your system from their download page, or use the 1.7.5 version download command below.
+The Go binaries get frequent updates and the download command below might not use the latest version.
+You can check for possible newer versions on their download page and change the version number in the package URL as necessary.

 Go should now be available and configured.
 Test the install by checking the version number.